Beep Test Military Standards

 Royal Australian Air Force7.56.5

-Special Forces selection (SAS/Commandos)12.0+N/A
+Special Forces selection (SAS/Commandos)12.0+Role-dependent

 Standards are subject to change.
 Verify with Defence Force Recruiting before your assessment.
+Special forces female minimum standards vary by role and assessment date.

 British Army & UK Military